luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 ## **Result**
 Since we are comparing video streaming with a number of configurations, we are going to compare the average wattage consumed per configuration.
 This is done because video streaming is a continous load on a system rather than some task which eventually reaches the end.

-Because we are checking whether ofloading some work to the GPU, we will present three plots, one where the CPU and GPU wattage is combined, and two that show the average wattage per component.
+Because we are checking whether offloading some work to the GPU, we will present three plots, one where the CPU and GPU wattage is combined, and two that show the average wattage per component.

 All the plots are acompanied by a table stating some statistical numbers.
 Some of these numbers compare hardware acceleration on vs off, the way this should be interpreted is that the numbers are for the "on" configs relative to the "off" configs.
 So when it states that there is 34 percent difference, that means the "on" config scored 34 percent higher on that metric compared to the "off" config.